What is a Personality Test?

 - Previous Civil Service attempt(s)

-Applicants have to submit an Attestation form to the interview board with the minimum details required such as residence, nationality, education qualification along with a signature of the Gazetted officer.
+Applicants must submit an Attestation form to the interview board with the minimum details required such as residence, nationality, education qualification along with a signature of the Gazetted officer.

 Venue of the UPSC Civil Service Interview